About Merrimack County

 How can I search for someone recently arrested in Merrimack County, New Hampshire?

 To search for someone recently arrested in Merrimack County, you can contact the Merrimack County Department of Corrections.
 They maintain an inmate lookup process that can be accessed by visiting their facility or calling their main office.
-Additionally, they may provide an online inmate search tool on their official website where you can find information about recent arrests and current inmates.
+They may provide an online inmate search tool on their official website where you can find information about recent arrests and current inmates.

 Mugshots or booking photos in Merrimack County can be obtained from the Merrimack County Sheriff's Office.
 They may provide these records upon request, and some booking photos might be available through an online portal on their official website.
 It's important to note that access to these records may be subject to certain restrictions under New Hampshire law.